TosbackCgusBridge-Bot/CGUs-versions/Hsbc/Privacy Policy.md

         *   HSBC on social media
         *   Country contacts last item in this group
     *   Company history
-        *   HSBC's history
+        *   History in detail
         *   HSBC’s archives
-        *   Online gallery
-        *   Frequently asked questions last item in this group
+        *   Online gallery last item in this group

     *   Leadership A guide to who’s who on our board and senior management team.
 *   Our approach Skip to Investor relations navigation